Get a Free Quote

 The Hindi medical degree is set to be introduced in the state of Madhya Pradesh, with Chief Minister Shivraj Singh Chouhan describing this as a way to “break the shackles” of the English language.

 The problem for the Indian government is that other regions, where Hindi is not so widely spoken, have been less enthusiastic about what they see as a move to impose Hindi as the main language of instruction in higher education.
 This disagreement has its roots in the 1950 Indian constitution, which originally envisaged the gradual phasing out of English in favour of Hindi over the next fifteen years.
 Opposition from non-Hindi speaking regions resulted in the introduction of the Official Languages Act in 1963, which allowed for the continued use of English alongside Hindi beyond 1965.
 The tussle over the status of Hindi continues today with many non-Hindi speakers suspicious of government moves that might grant this language special status over less widely spoken languages.
-India’s constitution lists 22 regional languages, and this diversity has made official language policies a recurring political controversy.
+India’s constitution lists 22 regional languages, and this language diversity in India has made official language policies a recurring political controversy.
+Just imagine the need for translation services if all of these languages were given more prominent status.
+One area of many that this would cause huge issues in is the legal system, where legal translations would have to be provided for all manner of documents for different parts of the country, with all the cost and delay that this would entail.

 Although the Committee of Parliament on Official Language has suggested that local languages be given preference over English, the dominance of Hindi means that in practice this language may be given special status in the committee’s proposals for the country’s higher education system.
 In an article in University World News, a minister from the southern state of Telangana, Rama Rao, summarises the concerns of non-Hindi speakers, saying “India does NOT have a national language and Hindi is one among the many official languages.
 To impose Hindi […] is flouting the federal spirit.”